 Fun & Games

 The most fun part of my shower – the games!
 I chose the games I was interested in playing and designed the layouts myself.
-My Best Friend printed them, and my Mother’s friend turned them into game-booklets and added an adorable cover page.
+Jenna printed them, and my mother’s friend turned them into game booklets and added an adorable cover page.
 This worked well because there wasn’t anything that needed to be passed out at the beginning of every game.
 All the ladies had to do was flip to the right page and get started.
 We played 3 games and I chose games where the ladies could stay seated because the less hectic and congested the space, the better.
 We gave out gift bags to each winner:

 We also gave a Beautiful Morning Gift Bag to the first guest who arrived.
 It was two gorgeous white and gold coffee mugs.
 One read Good Morning Beautiful, and the other She Could so She Did.